Biden to Meet With Netanyahu Ahead of Israeli PM’s Congressional Address

 0:00

-U.S. President Joe Biden is anticipating meeting with Israeli Prime Minister Benjamin Netanyahu on July 22 to discuss ending the war in the Gaza Strip.
+U.S. President Joe Biden is anticipating a meeting with Israeli Prime Minister Benjamin Netanyahu on July 22 to discuss ending the war in the Gaza Strip.

-Secretary of State Antony Blinken said earlier on July 19 that negotiators are “in the 10-yard line“ of a deal.
+Secretary of State Antony Blinken said earlier on July 19 that negotiators are within “the 10-yard line“ of a deal.
 Mr. Sullivan told the Aspen Security Forum that finalizing the deal poses a challenge, as negotiators discuss how to wind down Israel’s military presence in the Gaza Strip, how to handle renewed humanitarian efforts in the territory, and what to do about ”the long-term disposition of the Gaza Strip.”

 “We are mindful that there remain obstacles in the way,” Mr. Sullivan said.
 “Let’s use next week to try to clear through those obstacles and get to a deal.”

 The current negotiations are centered around a three-phase proposal.
 As President Biden first described it on May 31, the first phase of the peace framework entails a temporary cease-fire period of at least six weeks.
-During this time, the Israeli military would pull its forces back from the major population centers in the Gaza Strip while Hamas releases some of the hostages they’ve held since October.
+During this time, the Israeli military would pull its forces back from the major population centers in the Gaza Strip, while Hamas releases some of the hostages they’ve held since October.

 Phase two of the hostage deal would be contingent on continued negotiations.
 The cease-fire brought about in phase one of the deal could be extended beyond six weeks if all sides remain committed to the negotiations.
-If successful, phase two would entail a more permanent cease-fire, with Israeli forces leaving the Gaza Strip and Hamas releasing its remaining hostages.
+If successful, phase two would entail a more permanent cease-fire, with Israeli forces leaving the Gaza Strip, and Hamas releasing its remaining hostages.

 The third phase of the deal would entail Hamas returning the remains of any hostages who were killed during the conflict, with Israel allowing for reconstruction to begin in the Gaza Strip.